sonv/sonv.github.io/reading.md

 layout: page
 title: Reading Group
 ---
-This page keeps the information of the STEM faculty reading group during the current term.
+This page keeps the information of the FUV STEM Faculty reading group during the current term.
 For a full record, please go to this following [github page](https://github.com/sonv/reading-group).

 ## Fall 2022